What is antisocial behaviour?

 Who else should I tell?

 It may also be necessary for you to report the incident to another agency.
 If the incident is serious or criminal in nature, you should contact the police.
-If the incident relates to environmental issues such as pets, noise or rubbish dumping, then you might want to also report to your local council offices.
+If the incident relates to environmental issues such as pets, noise or rubbish dumping, then you should also report to your local council offices.

 Local neighbourhood watch